 David Legates, Geography.
 Hydroclimatology, precipitation and climate change; computational methods.

 Julia Maresca, Civil & Environmental Engineering.
 Microbial responses to environmental inputs using high-throughput sequencing, bacterial genetics and physiology.

-Kent Messer, Food & Resource Economics.
+Kent Messer, Applied Economics and Statistics .
 Environmental conservation; provision of public goods; behavioral response to risk.